Naviaddress Market Capitalization Achieves $41,778.78 (NAVI)

-Naviaddress (NAVI) traded flat against the dollar during the twenty-four hour period ending at 21:00 PM ET on April 30th.
-Naviaddress has a total market capitalization of $41,778.78 and $13,924.00 worth of Naviaddress was traded on exchanges in the last 24 hours.
-One Naviaddress coin can now be bought for approximately $0.0002 or 0.00000001 BTC on major cryptocurrency exchanges.
-During the last week, Naviaddress has traded flat against the dollar.
+Naviaddress (NAVI) traded flat against the US dollar during the 1-day period ending at 13:00 PM ET on May 2nd.
+Naviaddress has a market capitalization of $41,778.78 and $13,924.00 worth of Naviaddress was traded on exchanges in the last 24 hours.
+In the last week, Naviaddress has traded flat against the US dollar.
+One Naviaddress coin can now be bought for $0.0002 or 0.00000001 BTC on exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.